akreienbring/akreienbring.github.io/docs/Alfreso_route_to_Liferay/softwarestack.md

 ## Red Hat Fuse
 ...supports only Camel 2.21.0 as of the day I'm writing this.
 Let me save you some time, admitting that I tried and failed because Camel 3+ has breaking changes regarding the syntax of the XML routes.

 Red Hat Fuse is basically a visual designer for camel routes.
-Again here are more than on option to use it.
+Again here are more than one option to use it.
 I went with Eclipse 2020-3 by installing it from the latest [Red Hat Codeready Studio (formerly Developer Studio)](https://marketplace.eclipse.org/content/red-hat-codeready-studio-formerly-developer-studio).

 ## Finally
 Now you should be ready to go.
 Despite of the Version Hell!